aelzenaar/ncea-notes/unibooks.md

    for anyone that's actually done any analysis at all yet, it's very handwavy), but it does have some very nice pictures.
 I liked it in first year when I wanted to learn more about topology.
 (514.3 J22Y)

+### Algebraic geometry (334)
+To add in 2019.

+### Complex calculus and analysis (340, 341?)
+To do: do a course in complex analysis.
+ * Stephen D. Fisher, _Complex Variables_.
+This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
+I mean, that's not a bad thing, I suppose.
+For what it is, it's OK, and the examples are very geometric, which is nice, but I don't think it has enough personality.
+I don't know of any *better* books in this regard though, and it's a Dover book so it's very cheap.
+I do really like the sections on the geometry of analytic functions (chapter 3).
+(515.93 F53)
+ * E.B.
+Saff and A.D.
+Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
+I don't hate it, and I found it useful for complex calculus, if a little dry.
+It's a bit expensive, because it's a calculus book...
+(515.9 S12)
+ * Tristan Needham, _Visual Complex Analysis_.
+Now this is actually a complex analysis book rather than a calculus book.
+It is very geometric.
+I quite like it.
+(I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
+There is also quite a lot of physical motivation, which is very good.
+(515.9 N37)

 ### Geometry (353?)
 See also [Combinatorics and Finite Geometry (326)](#combinatorics-and-finite-geometry-326) above.
  * Alfred S. Posamentier and Charles S. Salkind, _Challenging Problems in Geometry_.
 Buy this book and do all the problems.
 Difficulty from school level upwards. (*)